-Arrears of dinner money from the sale of school meals will be pursued by the school on a weekly basis in accordance with Debt Management Policy.
+Arrears of dinner money from the sale of school meals will be pursued by the school on a weekly basis in accordance with LCCs Debt Management/Recovery Policy.
+(Appendix 10, LCC's Financial Regulations & Procedures).

 Optional Extras

 Charges may be made for some activities that are known as 'optional extras'.
 Where an optional extra is being provided, a charge can be made for providing materials, books, instruments, or equipment.